Cream Cheese Pound Cake Recipe

 - Butter – I prefer to use unsalted butter, so I can control the quantity of sugar in my recipe.
 And yet, if salted butter is all you have, go ahead and use it.
 Just omit salt in the recipe.

-- White Sugar - White sugar contributes to a nice soft tender crumb and gives a nice color.
-You can also add brown sugar but it will contribute to taste and color differently.
+- White Sugar– White sugar contributes to a nice, soft, tender crumb and gives a nice color.
+You can also add brown sugar, but it will contribute to the taste and color differently.

-- Eggs - Always use large size eggs when baking unless specified.
-The size of eggs varies significantly these days, so as a guide, one large egg weighs between 50 to 60 grams.
+- Eggs– Always use large-size eggs when baking unless specified.
+The size of eggs varies significantly these days, so as a guide, one large egg weighs between 50 and 60 grams.

-- Vanilla - A good quality vanilla will make a huge difference in anything you make.
-However, premium vanilla can be expensive, which is why I make my own homemade vanilla extract, bean paste or sugar.
+- Vanilla– A good quality vanilla will make a huge difference in anything you make.
+You can also make your own vanilla extract, bean paste, or sugar.

 - Bake for 40 to 45 mins until a skewer inserted in the center comes out clean.